Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `weight: Double`

 The weight of the item.
 Note that this is the weight per item multiplied by the quantity.

+### ParcelWithoutPackagingData<T: Codable>: Parcel<T>

+#### Description

+Data model containing information about the parcel to be shipped alongside the packaging id.
+This inherits from the base Parcel model, containing all the details there.
+This class was made seperately because sometimes the Parcel comes with Packaging details as opposed to just the packaging id.

+#### Properties

+`packagingId: String`

+The unique Id used to identify the Packaging used to keep the Items in the Parcel.

+### ParcelWithPackagingData<T: Codable>: Parcel<T>

+#### Description

+Data model containing information about the parcel to be shipped alongside the [Packaging](#packaging) details.
+This inherits from the [base Parcel model](#parcel), containing all the details there.
+This class was made seperately because sometimes the Parcel comes with packaging id as opposed to just the packaging details.

+#### Properties

+`packaging: Packaging`

+Details about the Packaging used to keep the Items in the Parcel.

 ### State